 What if something gets lost?

 If items are named lost items are normally returned to their owner.
-Other items will be placed in lost property which is located in the Year 3 cloakrooms.
+Other items will be placed in the year groups cloakroom.

 How do I pay for my child’s clubs, lunches and trips?

 Payments for meals and trips should be paid through your child’ s parent pay account.
 Payment for clubs and activities run by external bodies are paid directly to them.

 Do you offer music lessons?

 A range of peripatetic music teachers visit the school weekly.
 These can be booked via the school office.

 Can my child be given medication in school?